oroinc/documentation/book/data_api.rst

     the same information but with different identifiers.

 .. note::
-    It is possible to create related API resources in scope of one API request.
-For details see `Creating and updating related resources in scope of primary resource <./data-api#creating-and-updating-related-resources-in-scope-of-primary-resource>`__ section.
+    It is possible to create both primary and related API resources via a single API request.
+For details see the `Create and Update       Related Resources Together with a Primary API Resource <./data-api#create-and-update-related-resources-together-with-a-primary-api-     resource>`__ section.

 PATCH